cssudo/PRODIGY_CS_02/README.md

-# PRODIGY_CS_02
-Pixel Manipulation for Image Encryption Tool:-
+# Pixel Manipulation for Image Encryption
- This project is a simple image encryption tool that utilizes pixel manipulation techniques to encrypt and decrypt images.
-Users can perform operations such as swapping pixel values or applying basic mathematical operations to each pixel to achieve encryption.

-Features:-
-Encrypt images by manipulating pixel values,
-Decrypt images by reversing the pixel manipulation process, Supports common image formats such as PNG and JPEG, Easy-to-use command-line interface,
-Installation,
-Clone the repository or download the script to your local machine,

-Install the required dependencies using pip:-

-pip install pillow,
-Acknowledgments,

-This tool is inspired by basic principles of image processing and encryption techniques.
-Special thanks to the developers of the Pillow library for making image manipulation in Python straightforward and efficient.
+This repository contains Python scripts for basic image encryption using pixel manipulation techniques.
+The encryption method used here is a simplified approach to demonstrate how pixel values can be altered to achieve a form of encryption.

+## Introduction

+Image encryption is the process of securing digital images to protect their confidentiality.
+Pixel manipulation is one of the techniques used in this process, where the pixel values of an image are modified based on a specific algorithm or key.
+In this repository, we explore a basic method for encrypting images by manipulating their pixel values.

+## How it Works

+The encryption process involves the following steps:

+1. **Image Loading**: Load the input image (e.g., `.png`, `.jpg`) using Python libraries like PIL (Python Imaging Library) or OpenCV.

+2. **Pixel Manipulation**: Iterate through each pixel in the image and apply a mathematical transformation.
+This transformation can involve shifting pixel values, applying bitwise operations, or other mathematical operations.

+3. **Encryption Key**: Use a predefined encryption key or algorithm parameters to determine how the pixel values should be modified.
+This key should be known to both the encryption and decryption processes.

+4. **Output Encrypted Image**: Save the manipulated pixel values as a new image file, representing the encrypted version of the original image.